-Also known as Kaiten and “Kaiten wa goraku”, Tsunami is a form of malware known as a Trojan.
-What this means is it can take control of your operating system, which is something you definitely don't want.
+Also known as Kaiten and “Kaiten wa goraku,” Tsunami is a form of malware known as a Trojan.
+This means it can take control of your operating system, which you definitely don't want.
 Unlike other threats out there, this is known as an IRC bot, which means it connects to Internet Relay Chat (IRC) network servers and channels.

 At that point, Tsunami can download files to an infected system and run shell commands (terminal commands) through your macOS.
 One malware detection group ESET has found more than one version of this trojan, with some claiming the ones that were detected originally weren't working, indicating they may have been early OS X test versions of the virus.

-When Tsunami is downloaded, it takes control the following ways:
+When Tsunami is downloaded, it takes control in the following ways:

 - Hiding itself within the /usr/sbin/ directory

 It is cleverly disguised as a command-line tool known as “logind.” macOS has several background programs known as daemons, several of which end with “d,” therefore disguising itself. macOS does have a program that operates in the background known as “logind,” although in older versions of the operating system, that lives in /System/Library/CoreServices/ directory instead of the /usr/sbin/ directory.

 In place of the real “logind” within /System/Library/CoreServices/, which is operated by a launch daemon called “com.apple.logind.plist”, the trojan malware replaces and overrides the contents, thereby taking control of core operating functions.